all-rit/ALL/README.md

 1. Clone the repository and open the folder

-2. Docker Compose as well as the server, is expecting a file called `.env` located in the `/server` folder.
+2. Docker Compose as well as the server, is expecting a file called `.env` located in the root of the repository.
 It should contain the following information:

 ```
 # Database stuff: